-- 2 link integrity light - Green A good connection exists between a 10-Mbps network and the computer. - Orange A good connection exists between a 100-Mbps network and the computer. - Off The computer is not detecting a physical connection to the network.
+- 2 link integrity light - Green A good connection exists between a 10-Mbps network and the computer. - Orange A good connection exists between a 100-Mbps network and the computer. - Yellow A good connection exists between a 1-Gbps (or 1000-Mbps) network and the computer. - Off The computer is not detecting a physical connection to the network. - 3 network adapter connector

-3 network adapter connector To attach your computer to a network or broadband device, connect one end of a network cable to either a network jack or your network or broadband device.
+To attach your computer to a network or broadband device, connect one end of a network cable to either a network jack or your network or broadband device.
 Connect the other end of the network cable to the network adapter connector on the back panel of your computer.
 A click indicates that the network cable has been securely attached.

 NOTE: Do not plug a telephone cable into the network connector.

-On computers with a network adapter card, use the connector on the card.
+On computers with a network connector card, use the connector on the card.

 It is recommended that you use Category 5 wiring and connectors for your network.
 If you must use Category 3 wiring, force the network speed to 10 Mbps to ensure reliable operation.

-4 network activity light This light flashes yellow when the computer is transmitting or receiving network data.
+4 network activity light

+Flashes a yellow light when the computer is transmitting or receiving network data.
 A high volume of network traffic may make this light appear to be in a steady "on" state.

+5 line-out connector

+Use the green line-out connector to attach most speakers with integrated amplifiers.

+6 line-in/microphone connector

-5 line-in connector Use the blue line-in connector to attach a record/playback device such as a cassette player, CD player, or VCR.
-On computers with a sound card, use the connector on the card.
-6 line-out connector Use the green line-out connector to attach headphones and most speakers with integrated amplifiers.
-On computers with a sound card, use the connector on the card.
-7 microphone connector Use the pink microphone connector to attach a personal computer microphone for voice or musical input into a sound or telephony program.
-On computers with a sound card, the microphone connector is on the card.
-8 USB 2.0 connectors (4) Use the back USB connectors for devices that typically remain connected, such as printers and keyboards.
-9 video connector Plug the cable from your VGA-compatible monitor into the blue connector.
+Use the blue and pink line-in/microphone connector to attach a record/playback device such as a cassette player, CD player, or VCR.; or a personal computer microphone for voice or musical input into a sound or telephony program.

+7 USB 2.0 connectors (6)

+Use the back USB connectors for devices that typically remain connected, such as printers and keyboards.

+8 video connector

+Plug the cable from your VGA-compatible monitor into the blue connector.

 NOTE: If you purchased an optional graphics card, this connector will be covered by a cap.
 Connect your monitor to the connector on the graphics card.
 Do not remove the cap.

+NOTE: If you are using a graphics card that supports dual monitors, use the y-cable that came with your computer.

+9 serial connector

-10 serial connector Connect a serial device, such as a handheld device, to the serial port.
-The default designation is COM1 for serial connector 1.
+Connect a serial device, such as a handheld device, to the serial port.
+The default designations are COM1 for serial connector 1 and COM2 for serial connector 2.

 For more information, see your online User's Guide.